 Steele Scholarship.
 The premier scholarship of the Harley Langdale, Jr. College of Business Administration, this endowed Scholarship was created in 2002 to honor the memory of Rea and Lillian Steele.
 Steele Scholarships are awarded annually to outstanding incoming freshmen and transfer students majoring in one of the five business disciplines.
 Minimum requirements for consideration include an SAT score of 1230 and a high school or transfer grade point average of 3.25 on a 4.0 scale.
-Involvement in activities, leadership, service to the community and financial need (must have a FAFSA on file with the Office of Financial Aid) are also considered.
-A Steele Scholarship is renewable for up to three additional years for recipients maintaining a 3.25 average while continuing to pursue a BBA degree.
-Recipients are selected by the College of Business Administration.
+Involvement in activities, leadership, service to the community, and financial need (must have a FAFSA on file with the Office of Financial Aid) are also considered.
+A Steele Scholarship is renewable for up to three additional years for recipients maintaining a 3.25 average while continuing to pursue a B.B.A. degree.
+Recipients are selected by the Langdale College of Business.
 Complete a VSU General Scholarship Application.

 Belk-Hudson Management Scholarship.
 This endowed scholarship provided by Belk-Hudson of Valdosta, awarded to an outstanding management major, is renewable if the student maintains a 2.75 GPA and is making satisfactory progress toward completion of the B.B.A. degree.
-Recipients are selected by the School of Business Administration.
+Recipients are selected by the Langdale College of Business.
 Complete a VSU General Scholarship Application.

 Citizens Community Bank Scholarship.
-This scholarship is awarded by the Office of Financial Aid based on student recommendations by the Dean of the College of Business Administration.
+This scholarship is awarded by the Office of Financial Aid based on student recommendations by the Langdale College of Business.
+Preference will be given to recipients who reside in Lowndes, Brooks, Cook, Echols, or

+Lanier Counties in Georgia.
 Minimum requirements include an SAT score of 1000 or higher and high school GPA of 2.5 on a 4.0 scale.
 A current FAFSA (Free Application for Federal Student Aid) should be on file at the Office of Financial Aid.
 Complete a VSU General Scholarship Application.

-James L. Dewar, Sr. - Park Avenue Bank Scholarship.
+James L. Dewar, Sr. -Park Avenue Bank Scholarship.
 Created in honor of Mr. Dewar, Sr., this scholarship invites applications from students who graduated from Lowndes County schools and are majoring in one of the fields of business administration.
+Recipients are selected by the Langdale College of Business.
 Complete a VSU General Scholarship Application.

 John Henry Dorminy Scholarship.
 This scholarship is provided by the Dorminy Trust Fund.
-Incoming Freshmen at VSU who will be majoring in the College of Business Administration are eligible.
-This scholarship is renewComplete a VSU General Scholarship Application.
+Incoming freshmen at VSU who will be majoring in the College of Business Administration are eligible.
+This scholarship is renewable.
+Recipients are selected by the Langdale College of Business.
+Complete a VSU General Scholarship Application.

 Bank of America Scholarship.
-This scholarship is awarded based on the recommendation of the Dean of the College of Business Administration.
-Preference is given to business majors.
-Must be in good academic standing.
+Recipients are selected by the Langdale College of Business.
+Preference is given to business majors, who must be in good academic standing.
 Complete a VSU General Scholarship Application.

 Max Stephenson Scholarship.
-This scholarship is awarded based on the recommendation of the Dean of the College of Business Administration.
-Preference is given to business administration majors.
-Must be in good academic standing.
+Recipients are selected by the Langdale College of Business.
+Preference is given to business administration majors, who must be in good academic standing.
 Complete a VSU General Scholarship Application.

 Georgia Gulf Sulfur Business-Athlete Scholarship.
-This scholarship established by the Georgia Gulf Sulfur Corporation to recognize outstanding performance in the class-room and the field of competition is awarded to an incoming freshman at Valdosta State University, majoring in a School of Business discipline, and participating in one of VSU's intercollegiate athletic teams.
+This scholarship established by the Georgia Gulf Sulfur Corporation to recognize outstanding performance in the class-room and the field of competition is awarded to an incoming freshman at Valdosta State University, majoring in a Langdale College of Business discipline and participating in one of VSU's intercollegiate athletic teams.
 A minimum 950 SAT is required, and the scholarship can be renewable up to three additional years if the student maintains a minimum 2.5 GPA, continues to pursue a College of Business degree program, and continues to participate in one of VSU's intercollegiate athletic sports.
 Complete a VSU General Scholarship Application.